Searchlight2/Searchlight2/README.md

 <br>

-To execute Searchlight2 using the provided sample dataset we might run:
+To execute Searchlight2 using the provided sample dataset we might run the following.
+In this example we have simply placed Searchlight2 into a downloads folder, where we will also store the results.
+This will execute a comprehensive Searchlight2 analysis, producing statistical analysis, intermediate files, plots, reports, r-code and a Shiny app.

 <br>